sejungkwak/work-time/README.md

 ## Languages

 - [Python](https://www.python.org/) was used as the main scripting language.
-- [HTML5](https://en.wikipedia.org/wiki/HTML5) was used to embed the calendar iframe.
+- [HTML5](https://en.wikipedia.org/wiki/HTML5) was used to embed the calendar iframe.*
-- [CSS3](https://en.wikipedia.org/wiki/CSS) was used to style the layout of elements to the centre and adjust the terminal height.
+- [CSS3](https://en.wikipedia.org/wiki/CSS) was used to style the layout of elements to the centre and adjust the terminal height.*
-- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used to auto-refresh the calendar.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used to auto-refresh the calendar.*

-This project used the _Code Institute_ Python template to display a simulated terminal.
-For _HTML5_, _CSS3_ and _JavaScript_, other than the code mentioned above, all code is part of the template.
+    *This project used the _Code Institute_ Python template to display a simulated terminal.
+Other than the code mentioned, all code is part of the template.

 ## Libraries